Treaty Trader (E1) and Treaty Investor (E2)

 The company and applicant have the burden of demonstrating fulfillment of requirements for Treaty Trader/Investor status under 9 FAM 41.51.

 Evaluation of corporate files will take between four and six weeks and are reviewed on a first come first served basis.
-Alternatively, companies that have been approved within the last year and are applying on behalf of their employees shall receive an immediate interview.
 These time scales are approximations only, processing may be longer or shorter depending on our workload and the quality of the material submitted.
-Irrevocable business plans and travel arrangements should not be made until visas are actually issued.
+Note, irrevocable business plans and travel arrangements should not be made until visas are actually issued.

 Applications from persons who are resident in the consular district, but not physically present, will be accepted but a personal interview will be required after the initial screening of the application and supporting documents.
 No assurance is offered that an interview will necessarily lead to approval of the application and the issuance of a visa.